dqops/dqo/docs/client/index.md

 # REST API and Python client

-The DQOps instance can be used by external clients to run checks and other more complex automation using the RESTful API.
+A running DQOps instance can be interacted with through the use of a RESTful API.

 ## Overview

-You can integrate the DQOps REST API with Python code using the `dqops` package.
+You can integrate the DQOps REST API with Python code using `dqops` package.

-*Check out the guide that follows, which will walk you through several [common use cases for the DQOps Python client](#python-client-guide).*
+*Check out the [guide](#python-client-guide) underneath.
+It will walk you through several common use cases for the DQOps Python client.*

 ## Connecting to DQOps

-To connect to DQOPs, we will be using the synchronous interface offered by the authenticated Python client.
+For the purposes of this guide, we'll be using the synchronous interface offered by the authenticated Python client.
-This interface waits for the response from the REST API before execution of the program resumes.
+It waits for the response from the REST API before execution of the program will resume.

 It is recommended to only allow authenticated users to access the service, especially for exposed REST APIs that can be accessed by different users.
 For this purpose, the authenticated Python client for DQOps requires an API Key to be passed.